utlib/collections-uoft/docs/documentation/adding-new-collections.md

 To have your request for a new top-level collection in Collections U of T approved, please ensure:
 * You have time available to meet with a Collections U of T service representative to talk through policies and training.
 * You are able to commit to following Collections U of T policies and procedures, both existing policies and with an understanding that service policies may evolve.
 If you cannot follow Collections U of T policies and procedures, your collection may be taken offline.
-* Your staff members working on the collection are familiar with metadata best practices and can follow Collections U of T metadata guidelines.
+* Staff working on the collection are familiar with metadata best practices and can follow Collections U of T metadata guidelines.
 If you cannot follow Collections U of T metadata guidelines, your collection may be taken offline.
 * You have staffing capacity to support the care and maintenance of the digital collection over time.
 Note: Collections U of T service staff will not have capacity to maintain your collections or web content.
-If you do not maintain the content you ingest into Collections U of T, it may be taken offline.
+If you do not maintain your content ingested into Collections U of T, it may be taken offline.
-* You commit to joining the [Collections U of T Teams channel](https://teams.microsoft.com/l/channel/19%3a0c2caaac27a04fe7b6e37018970a66b5%40thread.tacv2/Collections%2520U%2520of%2520T?groupId=2151c2c7-2063-412d-8ebf-de2c9f809003&tenantId=78aac226-2f03-4b4d-9037-b46d56c55210) to follow service updates (to be launched in March 2024).
+* You commit to joining the [Collections U of T Teams channel](https://teams.microsoft.com/l/channel/19%3a0c2caaac27a04fe7b6e37018970a66b5%40thread.tacv2/Collections%2520U%2520of%2520T?groupId=2151c2c7-2063-412d-8ebf-de2c9f809003&tenantId=78aac226-2f03-4b4d-9037-b46d56c55210) to follow service updates (Teams channel launched in March 2024).